 - Charge at 12.4 volts or below

-- Avoid frequent fast charging
+- Avoid frequent fast-charging

 Follow these tips to keep your bigger battery in top condition.
 Regular maintenance ensures long-lasting performance and reliability.